bartoszkwiatek/gantt-chart-creator/README.md

 - Creating second view with list of tasks without calendar but with option to sort and filter
 - Creating more than one chart
 - Exporting data
+- Server to access saved charts from different clients